lingjzhu/CharsiuG2P/README.md

 ```
 Please refer to espeak-ng's [user guide](https://github.com/espeak-ng/espeak-ng/blob/master/src/espeak-ng.1.ronn) for a tutorial.

-You can also convert it into a singualrity container.
+You can also convert it into a singularity container.